Lightweight Distributed Gaussian Process Regression for Online Machine Learning: INTRODUCTION

 \section{INTRODUCTION}

-Networks of agents can access large amount of streaming data in real time in many applications, e.g., emergency response \cite{nagatani2013emergency}, autonomous driving \cite{levinson2011towards}, and precision agriculture \cite{milioto2018real}.
+Networks of agents can access large amount of streaming data online in many applications, e.g., autonomous driving \cite{levinson2011towards}, and precision agriculture \cite{milioto2018real}.
 Machine learning has been increasingly adopted to extract reliable and actionable information from big data and enable agents to adapt and react in uncertain and dynamically changing environments.
 Nowadays machine learning algorithms have achieved remarkable performances in terms of consistency \cite{vapnik2013nature}, generalization \cite{valiant1984theory} and robustness \cite{biggio2018wild}.
 However, limited resources challenge implementation of the algorithms on physical agents, e.g., mobile robots.

 Gaussian process regression (GPR) \cite{williams2006gaussian} is an efficient nonparametric statistical learning model.
 GPR models a target function as a sample from a Gaussian process prior specified by a pair of mean and covariance functions only depending on inputs.
-With proper choice of prior covariance function, also referred as kernel, and mild assumptions of the target function, GPR is able to consistently approximate any continuous function \cite{choi2007posterior}.
+With proper choice of prior covariance function, also referred as kernel, and mild assumptions on the target function, GPR is able to consistently approximate any continuous function \cite{choi2007posterior}.
 With optimal sampling in the input space and covariance functions obeying Sacks-Ylvisaker conditions of order $r$, the generalization error of GPR diminishes at the rate of $\mathcal{O}(n_s^{-(2r+1)/(2r+2)})$ (Section V.2, \cite{ritter2007average}), where $n_s$ is the number of samples.
 GPR is able to quantify learning uncertainties since it predicts the target function in the form of a posterior probability distribution.
 GPR has demonstrated powerful capabilities in various applications, e.g., optimization \cite{deisenroth2009gaussian}, motion planning \cite{mukadam2016gaussian}, and trajectory estimation \cite{barfoot2014batch}.